Swissair Flight 111

-Swissair Flight 111 was a scheduled international passenger flight from John F. Kennedy International Airport in New York City, United States, to Cointrin Airport in Geneva, Switzerland.
-This flight was also a codeshare flight with Delta Air Lines.
-On 2 September 1998, the McDonnell Douglas MD-11 performing this flight, registration HB-IWF, crashed into the Atlantic Ocean southwest of Halifax Stanfield International Airport at the entrance to St. Margarets Bay, Nova Scotia.
+Swissair Flight 111 (SR111/SWR111) was a scheduled international passenger flight from John F. Kennedy International Airport in New York City, United States, to Cointrin Airport in Geneva, Switzerland.
+The flight was also a codeshare flight with Delta Air Lines.
+On 2 September 1998, the McDonnell Douglas MD-11 performing this flight, registration HB-IWF, crashed into the Atlantic Ocean southwest of Halifax Stanfield International Airport at the entrance to St. Margarets Bay, Nova Scotia, Canada.
 The crash site was 8 km from shore, roughly equidistant from the small fishing and tourist communities of Peggy's Cove and Bayswater.
-All 229 passengers and crew on board the MD-11 were killed, making the crash the deadliest accident in the history of Swissair and the deadliest accident involving McDonnell Douglas MD-11.
+All 215 passengers and 14 crew members on board the plane were killed, making the crash the deadliest accident in the history of Swissair and the deadliest accident involving the McDonnell Douglas MD-11.
+It is also the second-deadliest aviation accident to occur in Canada, behind Arrow Air Flight 1285R.

-The search and rescue response, crash recovery operation, and investigation by the Government of Canada took more than four years and cost CA$57 million.
-The investigation carried out by the Transportation Safety Board of Canada (TSB) concluded that flammable material used in the aircraft's structure allowed a fire to spread beyond the control of the crew, resulting in the crash of the aircraft.
-Several wide-ranging recommendations were made which were incorporated into newer US Federal Aviation Administration standards.
+The search and rescue response, crash recovery operation and investigation by the Government of Canada took more than four years and cost CA$57 million.
+The investigation carried out by the Transportation Safety Board of Canada (TSB) concluded that flammable material used in the aircraft's structure allowed a fire to spread beyond the control of the flight crew, resulting in the crash of the aircraft.
+Several wide-ranging recommendations were made which were incorporated into newer US Federal Aviation Administration (FAA) standards.

-Swissair Flight 111 was one of the two ill-fated flights known as the "UN shuttle" (the other being Ethiopian Airlines Flight 302 in 2019) because of its popularity with United Nations officials traveling between the organization's two biggest centers.
-The flight also carried business executives, scientists, and researchers.
+Background

-Aircraft and crew
+Aircraft

-The aircraft, a seven-year-old McDonnell Douglas MD-11, serial number 48448, registration HB-IWF, was manufactured in 1991, and Swissair was its only operator.
-It bore the title of Vaud, in honor of the Swiss canton of the same name.
+The aircraft involved was a seven-year-old McDonnell Douglas MD-11 and registered as HB-IWF.
+The aircraft was powered by three Pratt & Whitney PW4462 turbofan engines and the aircraft had logged 36,041 airframe hours before the accident.
+It bore the title of Schaffhausen until 1993, when it was renamed to Vaud.
 The cabin was configured with 241 passenger seats.
 First and business class seats were equipped with in-seat in-flight entertainment (IFE) systems from Interactive Flight Technologies.
-The aircraft was powered by three Pratt & Whitney PW4462 turbofan engines and had logged over 36,000 hours before the crash.

-The in-flight entertainment system was the first of its kind equipped on the plane.
-It allowed the first and business class passengers to browse the World Wide Web, select their own movies and games, and gamble.
+The in-flight entertainment system was the first of its kind equipped on the aircraft.
+It allowed the first and business class passengers to select their own movies and games, and to gamble.
 The system was installed in business class one year before the incident, between 21 August and 9 September 1997.
 It was installed in first class five months later, in February 1998, due to delivery delays.